rafoch/solgen/README.md

 ---
 ## Documentation

+The documentation section that provides information about core functionalities of the application

 #### Tokenizer

 Tokenizer is a mechanism that gets your input and then translate it to a list of words/symbols are contained in the input.